duckdb/extension-ci-tools/README.md

 # Extension CI Tools for DuckDB
-This repository contains reusable components for Github Actions based CI for building, testing and deploying DuckDB extensions.
+This repository contains reusable components for building, testing and deploying DuckDB extensions.

-By using a [Reusable Workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) or Action from this repository in a DuckDB extension project, an extension repository can receive updates to its CI automatically.
+DuckDB's [Extension Template](https://github.com/duckdb/extension-template/actions) and various DuckDB Extensions based on the template use this repository to deduplicate code for build configuration and easily update the extension repositories when changes occur to DuckDB's build system and/or CI.

 ## Versioning
 | Extension-ci-tools Branch  | DuckDB target version | Actively maintained? |